 Infamous PJ?!

-here to get a background on this satellite township (now, it's more like a wayyy overcrowded booming township with enough traffic to make sane people insane)
+For people unfamiliar to PJ, click here to get a background on this satellite township (now, it's more like a wayyy overcrowded booming township with enough traffic to make sane people insane)

 Received an email coupla days ago.
 Here's an excerpt: